-Dr. Jason Kihle, Assistant Professor of Music, Percussion, Assistant Director of Bands
+Dr. Jason Kihle, Associate Professor of Music, Percussion, Associate Director of Bands

 Northern Colorado, where he also obtained his Master of Music degree in Percussion Performance.